spotinst/help/src/docs/ocean/features/cluster-orientation.md

 The valid values are: costOriented, balanced, cheapest

-> **Tip**: If you have already configured cluster orientation at the Elastigroup level (i.e., using the Elastigroup API), those configurations will not be impacted, and will still apply to Ocean.
-Going forward, all cluster orientation configurations for Ocean should be made in the Ocean APIs only.
+> **Tip**: If you’ve previously configured cluster orientation at the Elastigroup level (via the Elastigroup API), those settings remain in effect.
+However, all future configurations for Ocean should be made using the Ocean APIs.

 ## Set Orientation for a Virtual Node Group in the Spot API

-Virtual node groups are seperate configurable Launch specs on Ocean clusters, on which strategy and cluster orientation can be defined.
+Virtual node groups are seperate, configurable launch specifications on Ocean clusters, where strategy and cluster orientation can be defined.

-To set the orientation for a virtual node group, you can use the [Create VNG](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSLaunchSpecCreate) or [Update VNG](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSLaunchSpecUpdate) APIs.
+To set the orientation for a virtual node group, use the [Create VNG](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSLaunchSpecCreate) or [Update VNG](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSLaunchSpecUpdate) APIs.

 Look for the following attribute: